-Take a square sheet of paper.
+Take a square shaped paper.

-Fold it as shown here.
+Fold it as shown in the figure.

-- (a) How many sides does the triangle have? - (b) How many corners does the triangle have?
+- How many sides does the triangle have? - (b) How many corners does the triangle have?

 1. Which objects around you are in triangular shape?
 Write them below.
-Thin 1. k and discuss Which of the following is a triangle?
-Circl Latha e used her bangle and mother's bangle and traced the following shapes- These shapes are called circles.
-Do (a) Do these shapes have any sides or corners?
-This Whic h things around you are circular in shape?
+Thinl k and discuss 1.
+Identify the triangles from the figures given below.
+Circl e Latha used her bangle and her mother's bangle and traced the following shapes- These shapes are called circles. (a) Do these shapes have any sides or corners?
+Do T These Which h things around you are circular in shape?